Cranbrook Institute of Science Watershed Education Programs

 - Images, video, and data on Institute objects and specimens not currently on display;

-- Survey and feedback resources for the Institute and information about Community Volunteering and other rewarding activities.
+- Survey and feedback resources for the Institute;

 Specifically, parents will find guides for touring the museum with their children, reading lists organized by age or grade level and museum scavenger hunts.
 Teachers are able to access quizzes with answer keys, pre/post visit online surveys and tests, and classroom projects and assignments that complement their museum visit.
 To inform the public about all these developments, the best Michigan digital marketing tools are used to make the Comcast Museum Without Walls a great success.